Carol Hathaway: Character reception

-In 2022, Carol Hathaway was also featured in the “Great Expectations” podcast episode of Podcast Like It’s 1999 with Sleepy Hollow writer Philip Iscove and Game of Thrones writer Bryan Cogman.
+In 2022, Carol Hathaway was also featured in the “Great Expectations” podcast episode of Podcast Like It's 1999 with Sleepy Hollow writer Philip Iscove and Game of Thrones writer Bryan Cogman.
 The episode described her impact as a powerful female character and her role as the heart of the show.

 In 2016, a podcast episode of Advanced TV Herstory noted the uniqueness of ER in having a character “attempt suicide and recover, only to be put back into the same stressful workplace.”

 The podcast, hosted by Cynthia Bemis Abrams, observed that the character of Carol Hathaway was often more knowledgeable and skilled than the medical students, and that her high expectations for herself made for a worthwhile story arc.
 Bemis Abrams said, “Her [suicide] incident and return opened up chances for dialogue about life, second chances, protecting yourself from others, and not settling for something or someone who doesn’t meet your expectations.”
 However, the show also noted that the soap opera nature of her relationships began to take precedent over her career as the seasons progressed.

 Boston.com included Carol on its list of the greatest nurses in pop culture, referring to her as a “staunch advocate of the nursing staff” who is “sometimes melancholy” and “occasionally hostile with physician assistants and doctors when she feels that she or other nurses are being disrespected.”

 Her relationship with Doug Ross was included in AOL TV's list of the "Best TV Couples of All Time" and in the same list by TV Guide.
-In 2022, Entertainment Weekly ranked them 33rd on its list of the 100 Best TV Romances of All Time, with Carol noted by the magazine as a nurse who doesn’t suffer fools gladly.
+In 2022, Entertainment Weekly ranked them 33rd on its list of the 100 Best TV Romances of All Time, with Carol noted by the magazine as a nurse who doesn't suffer fools gladly.

 In 1995, Julianna Margulies won a Primetime Emmy Award for playing Carol Hathaway.
 She was the only cast member to ever win an Emmy Award for ER.
 She continued to be nominated every year that she portrayed Carol as a series regular on the show.

 Legacy

-In an episode of Leverage Redemption that guest-starred fellow ER star Noah Wyle, Carol Hathaway is the alias used by the character, Sophie, when she is acting as a nurse.
+In an episode of Leverage: Redemption that starred fellow ER star Noah Wyle, Carol Hathaway is the alias used by the character, Sophie, when she is acting as a nurse.

 Carol Hathaway is mentioned in the Chris Carter book, I Am Death, as the reason for the book's character, Sharon, to become an ER nurse.

 During an interview on Late Night with Seth Meyers in 2021, actress Amy Poehler shared her desire to meet with Julianna Margulies to ask a list of questions she had about Carol Hathaway.

 The character is often referenced in books, blogs, and articles analyzing the creation of complex female characters, as well as the impact of medical characters on the real life profession.